Research & Graduate Studies

 If you have a disability and require specific accommodations to complete the Math Placement Exam, please contact the Counseling Services Office at (409)740-4736 or visit http://www.tamug.edu/counsel/Disabilities.html for more information.
 Reasonable testing accommodations are provided to allow students with documented disabilities an opportunity to demonstrate their skills and knowledge.
 In order to coordinate testing accommodations for the Math Placement Exam, the student must submit documentation of their disability to Dr. Ric Ertell for review.

-It should be taken after you have been officially accepted to TAMUG.
+It should be taken after you have been officially accepted to TAMUG and signed up for a New Student Conference.

 Take it as soon as possible.
-It must be taken before you attend your New Student Conference, but preferably prior to June 1.
+It must be taken before attending a New Student Conference, but preferably prior to June 1.

-The exam may be taken up to three times; however, there is a 30 day waiting period between attempts.
+The exam may be repeated up to three times; however, there is a 30 day waiting period between attempts.

 Calculators are NOT permitted.